zehengl/koodo-notifier/README.md

 ### Rollbar

 1. Create a new project
-2. Markdown the rollbal key
+2. Markdown the access token (rollbar key)

 ### GitHub